OguzPastirmaci/misc/vmdk-import.md

 ## Checking virtio drivers

-First, please check the kernel version.
+1. Please check the kernel version.
 It should be **3.4** and above.

 ```sh
 uname -a
 ```

-The output should look similar to this sample:
+The output should look similar to this:

 ```sh
 Linux ip_bash 4.14.35-1818.2.1.el7uek.x86_64 #2 SMP Mon Aug 27 21:16:31 PDT 2018 x86_64 x86_64 x86_64 GNU/Linux
 ```

-You should be seeing no virtio drivers on current initramfs:
+2. You should be seeing no virtio drivers on current initramfs:

 ```sh
 [root@localhost ~]# lsinitrd /boot/initramfs-$(uname -r).img | grep -i virtio
 [root@localhost ~]
 ```

-You probably have Vmware drivers loaded instead:
+3. You probably have Vmware drivers loaded instead:

 ```sh
 [root@localhost ~]# lsmod | grep virtio